Electric vs Petrol Cars in India: Cost Compared

 Who Should Buy an EV Right Now?

-An EV makes sense if:
+An EV makes financial sense if:

 - Your daily commute is under 100 km